MicrosoftDocs/entra-docs/docs/identity/saas-apps/colloquial-tutorial.md

 * Enable your users to be automatically signed-in to Colloquial with their Microsoft Entra accounts.
 * Manage your accounts in one central location.

 You'll configure and test Microsoft Entra single sign-on for Colloquial in a test environment.
 Colloquial supports **SP** initiated single sign-on and **Just In Time** user provisioning.
+Colloquial also supports [Automated user provisioning](colloquial-provisioning-tutorial.md).

 ## Prerequisites